leondavi/NErlNet/README.md

 # Build and Run Nerlnet:
 Recommended cmake version 3.26
-Minimum erlang version otp 25
+Minimum erlang version otp 25 (Tested 24,25,26)
 Minimum gcc/g++ version 10.3.0

 On every device that is a part of Nerlnet cluster the following steps should be taken: